ardumont/install-packages-pack/README.md

 install-packages-pack
 =====================

-A simple packages to setup repositories melpa, milkbox and marmalade.
+A simple packages to setup emacs repositories (elpa, marmalade and milkbox).

-This packages also install a `install-packs` function to help in installing list of packages.
+This packages also installs a `install-packs` function to help in installing emacs packages.

 # install